 Hierarchy approved console extensions don’t require signing

-Starting in Configuration Manager technical preview, you can choose to allow unsigned hierarchy approved console extensions.
+Starting in the Configuration Manager technical preview, you can choose to allow unsigned hierarchy-approved console extensions.
 You may need to allow unsigned console extensions due to an unsigned internally developed extension, or for testing your own custom extension in a lab.

 To allow unsigned hierarchy approved console extensions –

-- On the General tab, enable the Hierarchy approved console extensions can be unsigned option.
+- On the General tab, enabling the Hierarchy approved console extensions can be an unsigned option.